 Page updated 2nd January 2015

-In 1842, the Metropolitan Commissioners in Lunacy reported on the St Thomas Lunatic Asylum, recommending that it increase the size of its grounds for the patients.
+In 1842, the Metropolitan Commissioners in Lunacy reported on the City of Exeter Lunatic Asylum, recommending that it increase the size of its grounds for the patients.
 As a result, the Governors of the Asylum decided, that rather than extend the present institution, they would build a new facility to improve the treatment of their patients.
 Twenty acres of land was acquired at Wonford in Heavitree.

 Mr W F Cross was employed as architect, while Messrs Moass (J Moass and W Moass) were the contractors.
 Mr Cross died before it was completed and the work was taken on by Mr Cummings, who suffered from ill health, and who also died before the building was complete–the project was completed by Mr Charles E Ware, the Town Surveyor; not the best way to complete the construction, although the final building was very close to the original design.